Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Related Work

-To the best of our knowledge, our work is the first to apply deep learning models to satellite task scheduling.
-Furthermore, machine learning application to MILP has not been extensively tested, as confirmed by the novelty of the works presented above and the lack of learning-based components in open-source solvers such as SCIP and CPLEX.
+To the best of our knowledge, while metaheuristic approaches like genetic algorithms have been applied to nanosatellite task scheduling~\citep{SEMAN2023110475}, our work is the first to propose a matheuristic specifically designed to enhance exact solution methods.
+Unlike metaheuristics that operate independently but cannot guarantee global optimality, our approach is engineered to provide high-quality initial solutions that accelerate the convergence of exact methods while maintaining their optimality guarantees.
+Furthermore, machine learning applications to MILP has only recently attracted intense attention, as confirmed by the novelty of the works presented above and the lack of learning-based components in open-source solvers such as SCIP and CPLEX.
 In other words, although promising, applying GNNs to MILP still needs to be well-understood and is not guaranteed to yield positive results.
-In this context, the present work also contributes to the machine learning and combinatorial optimization area of research by validating novel techniques.
+In this context, the present work also contributes to the area of machine learning and combinatorial optimization research by validating novel techniques that complement rather than replace exact methods.